chaos7776/CarND-Capstone-Project/README.md

 ### Traffic Light Classification

 We use the TensorFlow Objection Detection API to detect and classify the traffic light.
 We do the detection and classification in one stage.
-We test four models:

-* SSD-inception
-* SSD-mobile
-* Faster-rcnn-resnet50
-* Faster-rcnn-inception-resnet-v2-atrous

-`Detection speed` SSD-mobile > SSD-inception > Faster-rcnn-resnet50 > Faster-rcnn-inception-resnet-v2-atrous

-`Detection accuracy` Faster-rcnn-inception-resnet-v2-atrous > Faster-rcnn-resnet50 > SSD-inception > SSD-mobile

 ### Traffic Light Detection